In Case of Fire Alarm:

 - Do not reenter building until instructed to do so by proper authorities.

-- Review floor plan and ensure all accurate indicate evacuation routes, fire alarm pull stations, areas of refuge and exterior evacuation sites.
+- Review posted evacuation maps and be aware of evacuation routes, fire alarm pull stations, areas of refuge and exterior evacuation sites.

 Guidelines for Evacuation